-32 In general, the starting point of a proposal answering to a Pathfinder Challenge is around TRL2-4 but TRL levels may not apply easily to all the fields.
+&lt;sup>38 In general, the starting point of a proposal answering to a Pathfinder Challenge is around TRL2-4 but TRL levels may not apply easily to all the fields.

 Project outcomes must also include top-level scientific publications as well as an adequate formal protection of the generated intellectual property (IP).